Emergency Closing Information

 - Local TV stations, including WYFF, WSPA, FOX, and WLOS, along with the Spartanburg Herald Journal, will also be notified

 Delayed Opening of School:

 - When the District delays opening its campuses, it will use the same methods of communication as in "School Cancellation"

 - Employees are expected to report to work at the announced delayed time, barring any safety hazards on their commute to school

 During school closures, school activities and athletic events are cancelled as well.
-Individual schools will communicate about when specific events will be rescheduled.
+Individual schools will communicate about the rescheduling of events.

 In all situations SAFETY is always our prime objective.